 My family lost everything during the war, so we had to start over with nothing.
 In the camp, my parents worked tremendously hard to provide for their children while also relying on humanitarian aid.
 My parents never went to school growing up, but they wanted their children to reach for higher education.

 As a little girl, I witnessed horrible things happening within the camp.
 Innocent people were often mistreated.
 One particular instance has stuck with me since I was four years old.
 People were protesting to get humanitarian aid, but the police tear gassed them for no reason.
 Innocent, unarmed people advocating to have food for their kids just straight up got tear gassed.
 I couldn’t do anything at four years old.
 I had no voice, and even less power.

 After waiting seven years for resettlement, we eventually moved to the United States in 2005 with absolutely no money.
 My family went through a lot of struggles when we moved here.
 Despite all of the trauma we faced, I tried to focus on my education.
 Learning was the best opportunity for me to overcome my trauma and expand my horizons.
-I realized that the only way in which I could change the world was through education and knowledge.
+I realized the only way in which I could change the world was through education and knowledge.

 Since then, I have become a social justice activist, and have organized many protests and marches to fight for immigrants, Muslims, and refugees.